modelmapper/modelmapper/README.md

 ## Contributing

 Bug reports and feature requests are welcome via the [issue tracker](https://github.com/jhalterman/modelmapper/issues).
 Fixes and enhancements are also welcome via pull requests.
-If you're unsure about a contribution idea, feel free to contact the [project maintainer](https://github.com/jhalterman).
+If you're unsure about a contribution idea, feel free to contact [me](https://github.com/jhalterman).